pratts/ct-txn-history/README.md

 - The script uses `dotenv` to load environment variables from a `.env` file, which contains API keys and other configuration details.
 - Each data provider can implement logics to fetch various transaction types (normal, internal, token transfers) as per the provider's API capabilities and requirements.
 - The script exports csv to an output folder.
+- There are 2 scripts:
+    - `main.ts` - For fetching transactions and exporting to CSV in a single run.
+    - `main-stream.ts` - For streaming transactions and exporting to CSV in a single run.
+This is useful for large datasets where you want to process transactions as they come in without waiting for the entire dataset to be fetched.

 ### Assumptions
 - The script assumes that the user has necessary API keys to Etherscan.
 Implementation for Alchemy is not in progress.